XO3D Studio · Guide

 Revision Rounds

 Two rounds of revision are included as standard in all XO3D projects.
-Additional rounds beyond this are scoped clearly before they begin — they're not added silently to the invoice.
-The most significant cost protection for clients is a thorough pre-production approval process: storyboard, animatic, material tests and lighting review are all approved before final rendering begins.
-Changes at that stage cost nothing.
-Changes after final render cost significantly more.
+Additional rounds beyond this are scoped clearly before they begin.
+The most effective way to keep a project on track is a thorough pre-production approval process: storyboard, animatic, material tests and lighting review are all approved before final rendering begins.
+Changes at that stage are straightforward.
+Changes after final render mean re-work.

-These are indicative ranges based on standard complexity projects.
+These are indicative shapes based on standard complexity projects.
 Your actual scope may sit above or below these depending on the variables above.

 |---|---|---|

-Important: These ranges assume a well-documented product, clear brief, and timely client approvals.
-Projects that lack source files, have unclear briefs, or require significant revision rounds beyond the standard two will cost more.
-The single most effective way to keep a CGI project on budget is to be thorough at brief stage.
+Important: These shapes assume a well-documented product, clear brief, and timely client approvals.
+Projects that lack source files, have unclear briefs, or require significant revision rounds beyond the standard two will need a larger scope.
+The single most effective way to keep a CGI project on schedule is to be thorough at brief stage.

 FAQ